brianhigh/research-computing/Security_Script.md

 ![Frank's Atari](http://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Atari-2600-Wood-4Sw-Set.jpg/320px-Atari-2600-Wood-4Sw-Set.jpg)

-Let's look at Frank's attempt at domestic burglary risk management.
+Let's look at Frank's attempt at domestic burglary risk management and his decision-making about controls.

 Having his friendly Rex patrol the front yard would definitely be a preventative control, as might the "Protected by ADT" yard sign that Frank bought on eBay.